Kitty Wilkinson: Recognition and legacy

 In 1846, the Mayor presented Wilkinson with a silver teapot from Queen Victoria, inscribed: "The Queen, the Queen Dowager, and the Ladies of Liverpool to Catherine Wilkinson, 1846."
 Wilkinson died in Liverpool and was buried in the St James Cemetery, with the inscription:

 CATHERINE WILKINSON.
 Died 11 November 1860, aged 73.
 Indefatigable and self-denying She was the Widow's friend.
 The support of the Orphan.
 The fearless and unwearied nurse of the sick.
 The originator of Baths and Wash-houses for the poor.
 'For all they did cast in of their abundance; but she of her want did cast in all that she had, even all her living.'
 St. Mark, 12th Chapter, 44th Verse.

 Liverpool Hope University has a halls of residence building named after Kitty Wilkinson.

 In 2012, a marble statue of Kitty Wilkinson was unveiled in St George's Hall.

-The non-profit Kitty's Laundrette, named after Wilkinson, opened in Everton in 2018.
+The non-profit Kitty's Launderette, named after Wilkinson, opened in Everton in 2018.

 In May 2017, students at the University of Liverpool voted to change one of the names of the rooms in the Liverpool Guild's building.
 After 1,400 votes, it was chosen to rename the room the Kitty Wilkinson room.